 If you have been expressly authorized to use one or more of our Trademarks, under license, please refer to the applicable Trademark License Agreement (TMLA) as there may be specific usage guidelines or restrictions.
 If none have been provided, then refer to these general guidelines.

-Our Trademarks may not be used: (a) as a generic term, (b) in connection with products or services, unless the product or service is licensed to use the mark, (c) to disparage The Open Group, and (d) in any way that causes confusion as to The Open Group sponsorship, affiliation, or endorsement.
+Our Trademarks may not be used: (a) as a generic term, (b) in connection with products or services, unless the product or service is licensed to use the mark, (c) to disparage The Open Group, (d) in any way that causes confusion as to The Open Group sponsorship, affiliation, or endorsement, and (e) in connection with or implying certification or accreditation where none exists or has been granted by The Open Group.
 You also may not imitate The Open Group trade dress, type style, or logo.

 Acknowledgement and Attribution